-Accumulation of fluid in the abdomen
+- Accumulation of fluid in the abdomen

-Distension in the abdomen
+- Distension of the abdomen

-Shifting or dullness of percussion
+- Shifting or dullness of percussion

-Shortness of breath
+- Shortness of breath

-Rapid weight gain
+- Rapid weight gain

 The natural treatment for ascites differs based on its cause.
 Salt-restricted diets and bed rest are some of the main features of the treatment.
 In addition to those two treatments, diuretics or drugs are also utilized, as they play a pivotal role in excreting more water from the kidneys.
 The process of therapeutic paracentesis is used to remove the fluid.

 On the other hand, large volume paracentesis is used for draining larger amounts of fluid from the patient’s body.
 A short duration of a hospital stay is required for such treatments.
-Taraxacum officinale, the herbal diuretic, is used for curing ascites, as it not only drains excess fluid, but also provides potassium to the body.
+Taraxacum officinale, the herbal diuretic, is used for curing ascites, as it not only drains excess fluid but also provides potassium to the body.
 According to the National Cancer Institute, the use of a thin needle or tube to remove excess fluid from the abdomen can also provide temporary relief from ascites.